 It’s 1RMB per journey – yes, 1RMB!
 Even cheaper than the subway, but you still have the traffic to sit through and you” likely have to stand.

-Total cost: This will vary, depending on what we get up to in the month.
-It also depends on how many times we choose an easy taxi journey over navigating through the subway!
-On an average month, we’d definitely spend no more than 300RMB/35 between us on getting around.
+Total cost of living in Beijing: This will vary, depending on what we get up to in the month.
+On average, we’d definitely spend no more than 300RMB/£35 between us on getting around.

 Total monthly cost of living in Beijing

 So, we spend an average of 7590RMB per month, which is about £893.
 Between two people, that’s a pretty decent amount of money to be living on.
 That equals out to be an average of £532/$707 per person, including ALL bills and fun and games!
 It allows us to send home the majority of our pay which is amazing.
 The living of cost in Beijing can be very low, as long as you don’t go crazy!